DNA (Little Mix album)

 DNA is the debut studio album by British girl group Little Mix, released on 19 November 2012 through Syco Music and Columbia Records.
 The recording stages for the album took place between December 2011 and concluded in September 2012.
 Throughout the recording process, the group worked with several producers, with the album being largely co-written by them and other girl group members, Nicola Roberts of Girls Aloud, Shaznay Lewis of All Saints and T-Boz of TLC.
 The group stated that they were involved in the development of the album as much as possible.

-When released, the album was met with praise from music critics.
+When released, the album was met with positive reviews from music critics.
 The album is primarily a mixture of pop and R&B records, with influences from dance-pop, pop rock and hip hop which is found on other songs.
 The album's lyrical content addresses the themes of heartbreak, empowerment, relationships, friendships, and mental health.
 The album's lead single, "Wings", reached number one in the UK and Ireland as well as charting in Australia, New Zealand, Slovakia, Czech Republic, Hungary, Belgium, Canada and the US.
 The album's second single "DNA", peaked at number three in the UK and was followed up with two other singles "Change Your Life" and a remix of "How Ya Doin'?" featuring American rapper Missy Elliott, both of which reached the top 20 in the UK.

 On the UK Albums DNA, peaked at number three and sold over 234,000 copies by the end of 2012.
 The album peaked at number two in Czech Republic, and peaked within the top ten of the Irish, Italian, Scottish, Australian, Norwegian Albums Charts.
-In the United States, DNA reached number four on the US Billboard 200, making them the first British girl group since the Spice Girls to reach the top ten, and later breaking the record for the having the highest chart entry for a debut album by British girl group, breaking a record previously held by the Spice Girls' debut album Spice (1996).
+In the United States, DNA reached number four on the US Billboard 200, making them the first British girl group since the Spice Girls to reach the top ten, and later breaking the record for having the highest chart entry for a debut album by British girl group, breaking a record previously held by the Spice Girls' debut album Spice (1996).
 It also had the highest chart entry there for female group’s debut album since Danity Kane in 2006.